 If you notice any of these symptoms of diabetes in your pet, be sure to visit a vet immediately and voice your concerns.
 Your prompt action could save your pet’s life!
 Also find out how to assess average cat weight.

-Managing diabetes in pets
+Managing diabetes in dogs and cats

 The goal of diabetes treatment in pets is to keep blood glucose levels normal and stable.
 This will typically mean that owners need to feed their pets a specific diet, conduct regular testing on blood glucose levels, and monitor for any changes in symptoms.